Zwin-ux/Leads/README.md

-# Lead Sheets
+# AMPAC CRM

-Lead Sheets is a follow-up engine for AmPac BDOs, integrating Excel, Outlook, and Teams.
+AMPAC CRM is a follow-up engine for AmPac BDOs, integrating Excel, Outlook, and Teams.

 ## Structure